colleenobrien3/programmingChallengeAPI/README.md

 8. Now that the API is set up, run the file 'autocomplete_tool.py' with the command `python autocomplete_tool.py` to use the tool.
 (If you wish to see the preliminary version of the tool, run this command with the logic_planning.py file.)

+**If you have time to view the frontend (trust me, it's fun):**

+1. Enter the 'frontend' directory.
+Run `npm install` to install dependencies from the package.json file.

+2. Use the command `npm run start` to start the React app in your server.

 ## Coding Style

 I installed [autopep8](https://github.com/hhatto/autopep8) for Python code format.